vboctor/disposable_email_checker/readme.md

 limit.
 Other applications may use it to make sure that they have valid emails that they can use for future correspondence.

+The library currently contains ~1660 domains and growing.

 ## Goals

 This project started with offering a php library, but in v2, it has been refactored